 Independent Drive

-The other possibility is that you are asked to follow the roads sign to a specific place, such as Mersea for example – this will normally last for 2 or 3 junctions.
+As part of the test, you will also have to drive using a sat nav or drive independently.
+The other possibility is that you are asked to follow the road signs to a specific place, such as Mersea, for example.

 On your drive, the examiner will record any faults that they observe.
 You are allowed a maximum of 15 minor driving faults.
 No serious or dangerous faults are acceptable, and this will result in an automatic fail.
 You will not be told your result until the end of the test back at the test centre.